dtaylor113/ocmui-team-dashboard/APP_TECH_NOTES.md

 - /api/jira-sprint-tickets  # Sprint JIRAs for user
 ```

 The server is implemented with **ES modules** (import/export) and serves the built React app from `dist/`.
 It also acts as a JIRA proxy to bypass CORS restrictions in browser environments.
+The `/api/jira-ticket` endpoint includes each comment’s `updated` timestamp (when present) so the UI can detect edited comments.

 #### Why a Backend Server Is Required for JIRA (But Not GitHub)